 The concert will take place on Sunday, June 6 at 4:00 PM and will be livestreamed on both Facebook and YouTube.
-Click here for the links to livestream.
+View the promo video here: https://youtu.be/nbkYss9dZQ8

 There are a limited number of socially distanced seats (15) in my backyard.
 If you are interested in attending this event in person, keep in mind that if you are not fully vaccinated, we ask that you wear a mask, especially if you enter our home to use the restroom..
 Please email me at email@example.com if you would like to reserve a seat.
 Although this is a free event, donations will be accepted (but not required).
 To help defray the costs of this concert VENMO me at firstname.lastname@example.org.